christianhaitian/PortMaster/ports.md

 Title="Fallout_2 ."
 Desc="Fallout 2 is a post nuclear RPG.
 You need to copy critter.dat, master.dat, patch000.dat and data from the original game to ports/fallout2 folder." porter="Orson" locat="Fallout2.zip"

+Title="Flare_Engine ."
+Desc="Flare is an open source, 2D action RPG.
+Its game play can be likened to the games in the Diablo series.
+The game files are already included and ready to go." porter="Cebion" locat="flare.zip" runtype="rtr"

 Title="Free_Heroes_of_Might_and_Magic_II ."
 Desc="A a recreation of Heroes of Might and Magic 2 game engine by Ihar Hubchyk.
 Just add the data and maps folders from your full version GOG HOMM2 to the ports/fheroes2 folder or just launch Fheroes2 to download the demo files." porter="romadu" locat="Fheroes2.zip"

 Title="Freedom_Planet ."
 Desc="A combat-based platform adventure.
 You must have a copy of Freedom Planet for Linux copied to the ports/freedomplanet/gamedata folder." porter="Johnny on Flame" locat="Freedom%20Planet.zip"